stefanobartoletti/bricks-docs/docs/theme/functions/README.md

 # {{ $frontmatter.title }}

 Like everything else in this theme, `functions.php` is modularized, and its partials are located in `functions` folder.
+Your own custom functions and code snippets should be be put in `custom.php`.

 ## Details